cpina/ace-it-presentation/contents-python-django-en.md

 - ...
 ---
 # science-data-management
-- Jen asked: Will you help me building a database?
+Jen said: Can you help me build a database?
 --

-- I answered: yes! (and thought of Mysql and _create table_...)
+I answered: yes! (and thought of MySQL and _create table_...)
 --

-Jen also meant a Web system to introduce data in the database!
+Jen also meant a web system to enter data in the database!
 ---
 background-image: url(images/for_fun/iceberg-light.jpg)
 background-size: contain